-Despite the toll of yesterday’s storm, it is very unlikely that a person will be killed by a tornado in a year—those odds are 1 in 4,513,000.
-It is more likely a person will die from a fall off a cliff—1 in 4,101,000—or will be diagnosed with leprosy—1 in 2,930,000.
+The high death count in the Tri-State disaster is extremely unusual.
+The odds a person will be killed by a tornado in a year are 1 in 4,513,000.
+Over that same period, it is more likely a person will die from a fall off a cliff—1 in 4,101,000—or will be diagnosed with leprosy—1 in 2,930,000.

-At the end of the spring storm season last year, US fatalities from tornadoes stood at their lowest level in three years.
+The spring 2009 tornado season saw US fatalities at their lowest level in three years.
 At the end of June 2009, 21 deaths were on record, compared with an unusually high 121 deaths at the same time in 2008, and 74 deaths at the same time in 2007.

 There is no fixed relationship between the number of lives lost and the number of tornadoes that occur every year.
 Despite so few deaths, the US tornado count at the end of June 2009 was only slightly below the three-year average: 850 versus 935.